dhis2-metadata/CRVS_RMS-EVT-Rapid_Mortality_Surveillance/docs/rms_events_installation.md

 ## Preparing the metadata file

+It is required to apply some changes to the metadata file before it can be imported.
+The scope of work may vary from package to package.

 ### Default data dimension

 In early versions of DHIS2, the UIDs of the default data dimensions were auto-generated.
 Thus, while all DHIS2 instances have a default category option, data element category, category combination and category option combination, the UIDs of these defaults can be different.
 Later versions of DHIS2 have hardcoded UIDs for the default dimension, and these UIDs are used in the configuration packages.